Ohio University Marching 110: Gene Thrailkill

 After arriving at Ohio University in 1966, Thrailkill initiated the biggest reform in the band's history.
-While he controversially removed women from the band, he ultimately hoped to increase its size from approximately 85 members.
+While he controversially removed women from the band, he ultimately hoped to increase its size to approximately 85 members.
 The following fall, 112 marchers were chosen to march in the new band.
 Thrailkill also introduced the band's signature marching style and uniforms.
-With popular music of the day, hard-driving marching and a great "esprit de corps," the 110 Marching Men of Ohio became "The Most Exciting Band in the Land."
+With popular music of the day, hard-driving marching, and a great "esprit de corps," the 110 Marching Men of Ohio became "The Most Exciting Band in the Land."

 Thrailkill was also the originator of the 110's "Diamond Ohio" formation.
 After The Ohio State University Marching Band used "Diamond Ohio", Thrailkill adopted the formation to give the band its own trademark.
 Thrailkill was director of bands until 1971, when he departed to become Director of Bands at the University of Oklahoma.

 Upon his retirement from the University of Oklahoma in 2001, Thrailkill returned to Ohio during that year's Homecoming to speak and guest conduct the 110.
 He attended the Thursday, Friday and Saturday morning practices of the Marching 110, as well as the new OUMB Society of Alumni & Friends Display Case dedication ceremony in Memorial Auditorium.

 Thrailkill died in 2021.
 That season, the 110 dedicated a show to him, wearing running ribbons featuring a green and red stripe to mark his time serving both at Ohio University and the University of Oklahoma.
 The 110 also dedicated their 2022 homecoming show to his memory.

 Thomas Lee

 Dr. Lee came to Ohio University in 1971 to conduct the Marching 110.
-Lee was also the founder and conductor of the Ohio University Wind Ensemble and received a research grant to develop an innovative approach to teach conducting.
+Lee was also the founder and conductor of the Ohio University Wind Ensemble and received a research grant to develop an innovative approach to teaching conducting.
 In 1985, Lee became the director of the UCLA Wind Ensemble.